prvsousa/yubikey-ca/README.md

 ## Using another PKCS#11 token

-Althought yubikey-ca is primarily intended to be used with a Yubikey, it can be used with others PKCS#11 tokens:
+Althought ./scriptyk is primarily intended to be used with a Yubikey, it can be used with others PKCS#11 tokens:

 * If you must use another provider than the default (`opensc-pkcs11.so`),